KyPython/devops-productivity-suite-site/week_3_day_15_21.md

 - [ ] Can answer: "What templates do you provide?"

 **Key Talking Points:**
-- "Generate boilerplate code from templates"
+- "Instead of copying and pasting code, generate it from templates"
-- "Spend less time on repetitive patterns, more on features"
 - "Templates ensure consistency - every module follows the same structure"
 - "Overwrite protection prevents accidental code loss"
 - "We create custom templates for your specific patterns - React components, API routes, database models, whatever you need"